Depreciation and amortisation

 Furthermore, if a related-party loan has an interest rate below the level of the NID of 4%, the difference in the amount has to be deducted from the modified equity.
 However, no deduction has to be made if the loan arises from the operating business of the company.

-As of 2019, the NID for transactions between related parties will be restricted.
-The NID will be added to the taxable income if the investment is not financed by equity in the parent company or if transactions with related parties are purely tax motivated.
+The NID for transactions between related parties are restricted.
+The NID is added to the taxable income if the investment is not financed by equity in the parent company or if transactions with related parties are purely tax motivated.

 Bad debt provision

 It is admissible to set up an accounting provision for specific impaired debt; additionally, it is possible to account for a general bad debt provision of up to 10% on receivables from Liechtenstein and Switzerland and up to 15% on receivables from any other country if no specific provision has been accounted for the corresponding debt.
 These provisions are not accepted regarding receivables to corporations and institutions under public law, banks, or for inter-company receivables.